Dart-Code/Website/_docs/launch-configuration.md

 			"RELEASE_MODE": true
 		}

-		// Arguments to be passed to the Dart or Flutter app.
+		// Arguments to be passed to the Dart script being run (passed to `main()`).
 		"args": [
+			"one", "two",
+		],

+		// Arguments to be passed to the Dart or Flutter tool.
+		"toolArgs": [
-			"--dart-define", "MY_VAR=foo"
+			"--dart-define", "MY_VAR=foo",
+			"--enable-experiment=patterns",
 		],

 		// Setting "templateFor" to a relative path will cause this config to be used for